Dowell-Lab/Downfile_pipeline/README.md

 Each run of the Downfile_pipeline requires a configuration file which specifies genome-specific variables for CRAM/BAM and bedgraph manipulation.
 Edit the configuration file to reflect the correct cluster paths for genome and chromosome size files.

+## Mapped file inputs

+In order to output bedgraphs for Tfit, we filter out multimapped reads based on the NH:i: field.
+Bedgraphs will not be generated properly for mappers that do not output this field, such as Bowtie2.
+If you have mapped files that do not contain this tag, you can filter based on the XS:i: tag.
+This involves switching which version of the script is commented out (using // comment characters) within the `bam_conversion_tfit` process.

 ## Loading requirements on SLURM

   Below is a summary of all FIJI modules needed to run Downfile_pipeline.